GreenTheColour1/greener-gbemu/README.md

 No AI is being to write any code in this project

+If you have any advice feel free to open up an issue

 Special thanks to:

 - [System of Levers](https://www.youtube.com/watch?v=hy2yY5a1Z-0) for this inspiration to start this project